-The AP English Literature is an advanced course that engages students in the careful reading and critical analysis of imaginative literature.
+The AP English Literature and Composition is an advanced course that engages students in the careful reading and critical analysis of imaginative literature.
 Through the close examination of selected texts, students will deepen their understanding of the ways writers use language to provide both meaning and pleasure for their readers.
 As they read, students consider a work's structure, style and themes, as well as such smaller-scale elements as the use of figurative language, imagery, symbolism, and tone.
 This course is designed to address the requirements of the College Board AP English Literature and Composition Course.
 Students will receive 1.0 Honors English credit upon completion of this two-semester course (0.5 credit each semester).

-English 101 First Year Composition Dual Enrollment
+DE First Year Composition

-Prerequisites: Junior & Senior Cumulative Unweighted GPA \ge 2.6 OR ACT (English) \ge 18 OR SAT (English) \ge 460 OR Writeplacer \ge 5 OR EdReady English \ge 80
+Prerequisites Fees Credit Meet one of the following: Cumulative Unweighted GPA ≥2.6, ACT (English) ≥18, SAT (English) ≥460, Writeplacer ≥5, or EdReady English ≥80 College tuition, if applicable 1.0 Honors English